 Faye found herself besieged by paparazzi wherever she went.
 She took to wearing large hats and sunglasses, and being seen in public as little as possible.
 The official stance from the Abercrombie PR office was a firm, “No comment.”

-It was at around this same time that Faye was mysteriously called to begin meditating once more.
-She had no idea where this urge came from—it was more than fifteen years since she’d last meditated with Henry, in fact on the day she’d broken up with him —but the urge was insistent, so she let herself by guided by it.
-It was in the spring of 2012, in the middle of a meditation session one hot spring afternoon in 2012, Faye suddenly had the urge to stand up and walk out of the apartment, and out into the street; it felt a bit like she was possessed.
+It was soon after Ken began his affair with Lobida that Faye was mysteriously called to begin meditating again.
+It had been more than fifteen years since she’d last meditated with Henry Fraser back at Yale, but the urge was insistent, so she let herself by guided by it.
+It was in the spring of 2012, in the middle of a mid-afternoon meditation session, that Faye suddenly had the urge to stand up and walk out of the apartment and out into the street; it felt a bit like she was possessed.
 Faye didn’t consciously know where she was going, but something deeper than her thinking mind seemed to be in charge.

 Faye found herself walking uptown, past the Museum of Natural History, and finally turning left off Central Park West somewhere in the mid-90s.
-It wasn’t a familiar neighborhood to Faye, which didn’t seem to matter as her feet apparently knew where to take her.
-The final destination of this lucid sleep-walk was a small suburban theatre, a little shabby on the outside, where today’s attraction was a satsang meeting with renowned spiritual teacher, Evelyn Bourne.
+Faye wasn’t particularly familiar with this neighborhood, but that didn’t seem to matter as her feet apparently knew where to take her.
+The destination of this lucid sleepwalk was a small suburban theatre, a little shabby on the outside, where a Satsang meeting with renowned spiritual teacher, Evelyn Bourne, was taking place.

-Faye had never heard of Evelyn Bourne, or of satsang for that matter, but she sat down in the back and listened intently to what was being spoken.
+Faye had never heard of Evelyn Bourne, or of Satsang for that matter, but she sat in the back and listened intently to what was being said.
 Faye was sure that everyone was speaking English, but for some reason she had no idea what anyone was talking about.
 As she looked around the room, however, the most puzzling experience occurred.
-In the middle of the confusion she was noticing around trying to interpret what people were saying, Faye’s mind suddenly stopped.
-It was like the projector of her life movie had just stopped in the middle of a scene, and instead there was just the experience of waking up from a dream, and of feeling completely free in a way she’d never felt before.
+Right in the middle of her confusion, Faye’s mind stopped.
+It was like the projector of her life movie just shut down in the middle of a scene, and instead there was the experience of waking up from a dream, and of feeling completely free in a way she’d never felt before.

-Faye sat quietly, truthfully unable to move even if she’d wanted to, in what she later discovered was called a samadhi state until everyone had left the theatre.
-Finally, a kind older woman with white hair and sparkling grey eyes sat down next to Faye, and asked her if she needed anything.
+Faye sat quietly, unable to move even if she’d wanted to, in what she later discovered was called a samadhi state, until everyone had left the theatre.
+Finally, a kind older woman with white hair and sparkling grey eyes sat down next to Faye and asked her if she needed anything.

 “I don’t know what’s happening to me.
 I feel quite odd, and very disoriented.
 Can you help me?”

-“It’s nothing to worry about, dear.
-Is this your first time in satsang with Evelyn?”
+“Nothing to worry about, dear.
+Is this your first time in Satsang?”

 “Yes.
-I’d never heard that name before this afternoon.
+I’d never heard that word before this afternoon.
 Do you know what’s happening to me?
-It doesn’t feel bad, in fact, I feel quite amazing; never experienced anything like iot in my life.
+It doesn’t feel bad, in fact, I feel quite elated.
+I’ve never experienced anything like it in my life.
 I just have no idea what’s going on.”

-“Well, sweetheart, you’re in the right place.
-I’d say you’ve just been touched by Grace.”
+“Well, you’re in the right place.
+I would say that you’ve just been touched by Grace.”

-The Partisan National Convention is being held in New Eden City, and Ken is to officially be announced as the Partisan Party candidate for the 2020 presidential election tonight.
-It was a foregone conclusion, given the collapse of President Krump’s popularity over his mishandling of the coronavirus pandemic and the Black Lives Matter riots that followed the death of George Floyd, but knowing the official confirmation is imminent takes a significant weight off Faye’s shoulders.
-Faye knows only too well that a large percentage of the country, and indeed the world, had breathed a huge sigh of relief in the knowledge that Krump would not be in the White House for the coming four years.
-Faye is confident that the Abercrombies can help restore the country to health and greatness after the massive shock and economic turmoil that COVID-19 has unleashed.
+The Partisan National Convention is being held in New Eden City and Ken is to officially be announced as the Partisan Party candidate for the 2020 presidential election.
+It was a foregone conclusion, given the collapse of President Krump’s popularity over his mishandling of the coronavirus pandemic and the Black Lives Matter riots.
+Hearing the official confirmation of Ken’s nomination takes a significant weight off Faye’s shoulders.
+She knows only too well that a large percentage of the country, and indeed the world, had breathed a sigh of relief at the knowledge that Nolan Krump would not be in the White House for the coming four years.
+Faye is confident that the Abercrombies can help restore the country to health and greatness after the shock and economic turmoil that the past four years.

-Throughout the convention Faye’s been on a high, feeling like life couldn’t possibly get any better.
-Her speech on the second evening had been extremely well received, and when Ken announces that Faye will be his vice-presidential running mate the convention attendees and press go wild.
-Faye uses the opportunity of speaking to the convention to promote her charity, LAGA, and again outline in more detail her Prescription for Peace—modified as a result of social distancing, but still full of promise—which is extremely well received.
+Throughout the convention Faye has been on a high, feeling like life couldn’t possibly get any better.
+When Ken announces that Faye will be his vice-presidential running mate, the convention attendees go wild.
+Faye uses the opportunity of giving the closing speech of the convention to promote LAGA, and to outline in more detail her Prescription for Peace—now modified due to social distancing, but still full of promise—which is extremely well received.

-Faye invites Ken back onto the stage, but is informed by one of his aides that he slipped out quietly some time ago.
-Faye tries to ignore the sinking feeling in the pit of her stomach; a feeling that’s very familiar for her these days, particularly when Ken is uncontactable, or acting distracted and distant.
-Faye knows that Ken will be at that den of iniquity, The Dark Side, with his mistress, Lobida.
+Faye invites Ken back onto the stage but is informed by one of his aides that he slipped out quietly some time ago.
+Faye tries to ignore the sinking feeling in the pit of her stomach; a feeling that’s become very familiar to her in recent years, particularly when Ken is uncontactable, or acting distracted and distant.
+Faye knows that Ken will be at that den of iniquity, The Dark Side, with his horrendous mistress, Lobida.
 She also knows that Eve will be performing—strictly against Faye’s wishes—at the club for the first time tonight . . .